 Programme Provider - 2022-23 Academic Year

 The Nursing and Midwifery Council QA Framework, went live on 1 September 2018.

 To gain programme approval, an approved education institutions (AEI) must meet the requirements set out in the standards for education and training and the relevant programme standards.
 The gateways and the respective standards are outlined below:

-In the framework the NMC states that QA of education gives them the confidence that approved education institutions (AEIs) and new education institutions (EIs) are meeting their standards for education and training.
+In the framework the NMC states that QA of education gives them the confidence that AEIs and new education institutions (EIs) are meeting their standards for education and training.
 This helps them to know that students who have successfully completed an approved programme are meeting the standards of proficiency that they require before they join the NMC register.
 It's one of the ways the NMC fulfil their duty to protect the public.